 Tertullian vs. Epiphanius: How much of Lk was not present in Mcg?
 The differences between what Tertullian and Epiphanius report.

-If you wish to avoid the above discussions, go directly to the Conclusions
+If you wish to skip the above discussions, go directly to the Conclusions

 If you have any comments, questions, suggestions, etc. regarding Marcion or my analysis please email me at firstname.lastname@example.org